valkey-io/valkey-doc/docs/manual/client-side-caching.md

 * Putting a max TTL on every key is a good idea, even if it has no TTL.
 This protects against bugs or connection issues that would make the client have old data in the local copy.
 * Limiting the amount of memory used by clients is absolutely needed.
 There must be a way to evict old keys when new ones are added.

-## Limiting the amount of memory used by Redis
+## Limiting the amount of memory used by Valkey

-Be sure to configure a suitable value for the maximum number of keys remembered by Redis or alternatively use the BCAST mode that consumes no memory at all on the Redis side.
-Note that the memory consumed by Redis when BCAST is not used, is proportional both to the number of keys tracked and the number of clients requesting such keys.
+Be sure to configure a suitable value for the maximum number of keys remembered by Valkey or alternatively use the BCAST mode that consumes no memory at all on the Valkey side.
+Note that the memory consumed by Valkey when BCAST is not used, is proportional both to the number of keys tracked and the number of clients requesting such keys.